cryptotwilight/verkaufsstelle/README.md

 payments are recieved through the Verkaufsstelle contract.
 Sellers can retrieve payments that they have recieved and can withdraw their funds permissionlessly.

-The deployment addresses for Verkaufsstelle on the EVMOS blockchain are listed below:
+The deployment addresses for Verkaufsstelle on the EVMOS Testnet blockchain are listed below:
 | Contract	| Address |        |
 ------------|---------|--------|
 | OpenRolesAdmin | 0x5Ae18A383b6440E5A6374D9140a6af9e862BC59b | administration of service owner roles |